mnh92/orange3-prototypes/README.md

 The Chaos Game Representation
 -----------------------------

-This widget uses the Chaos Game Representation (CGR) to visualize genome data.
-The CGR is a method that visualizes one-dimensional data in a two dimensional image.
+The Chaos Game Representation (CGR) is a method that visualizes one-dimensional data in a two dimensional image.
 It was first proposed by [H. Joel Jeffrey in 1990](http://nar.oxfordjournals.org/content/18/8/2163.full.pdf+html).

 In the case of genome data, the CGR image displays the abundance of